 For many students, college life is a very exciting, yet stressful time.
 You will face exams, assignment deadlines, and the task of balancing both work and a social life.
 To do that, you will need maximum energy, self confidence and a healthy outlook on life.
 Therefore, regular exercise, information about the foods you eat, and an awareness of any changes in your body, are essential to maintaining your good health.
-The staff at the University Health Service are committed to helping you achieve these goals.
+The staff at University Health Services are committed to helping you achieve these goals.

 Litchfield Hall.
 Our entrance is on White Street across from the parking garage.